-The first 210,000 Bitcoin blocks contained a 50 BTC reward, the next 210,000 blocks 25 BTC, currently 12.5 BTC and in 2020 there will only be 6.25 BTC per block.
-99% of all coins will be mined before 2037, all but 100 Bitcoin will be mined before 2081, and all but one Bitcoin by 2109.
-This will continue until the block subsidy halved 34 times, around 2145.
+The first 210,000 Bitcoin blocks contained a 50 BTC reward; the next 210,000 blocks, 25 BTC; then 12.5 BTC; and since May 2020, the reward for each new block has been 6.25 BTC.
+The next halving is expected in 2024.
+At current pace, 99% of all coins will be mined before 2037, all but 100 Bitcoin will be mined before 2081, and all but one Bitcoin by 2109.
+This will continue until the block subsidy halves 34 times, around 2145.
 From then on, transaction fees will be the sole incentive to mine Bitcoin.
 See also: Halving.

 Blocks always reference the previous block, which creates a chain of data.
 This chain is called the blockchain or ledger.

 The allowed size of a block in the Bitcoin blockchain.
 Since 2010, the limit is 1MB.
 The SegWit softfork allows signature data storage outside of a block, making the block size measurement obsolete.
 Instead, block weight is used.
 The effective maximum block size is now almost double or even quadruple of 1MB.